Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cURL/README.md

   * There was a new configure option for 7.78.0: a range of options to select the right TLS backend, so this has been added to the EasyConfig file.

+  * Added additional sanity check commands to the file.